-Australia's food, beverage, and grocery sectors account for over one-third of the country's total manufacturing sector.
-In 2019 turnover totaled US\$126 billion (A\$182 billion) a rise of three percent over the previous year.
-The industry is comprised of over 15,325 enterprises.
+Australia's food, beverage, and grocery sectors account for one-third of the country's total manufacturing sector.
+In 2020 turnover totaled US\$133 billion.
+The industry is comprised of over 15,800 enterprises (excluding those in the fresh produce sector).
 For more information, please see the latest Food Processing Ingredients Sector report.